 Option 2 might be the better answer here because you sell over 2 calendar years.
 Assuming your following calendar year tax return looks the same in terms of income and deductions, you could “defer” $77,400 of gain to the next year to “fill up” the income allowed to be taxed at 0% tax year 2 of the plan.

-This removes your profit from the sale of ISO shares from being subjected to the 15% and 20% tax brackets and placing it into the 0% tax bracket instead.
+This removes your profit from the sale of ISO shares from being subjected to the 15% and 20% tax brackets and places it into the 0% tax bracket instead.

 Your taxes could look like this: